tannewt/wa-law.org/site/org/city_of_battle_ground/README.md

 ### [HB 2015](/bill/2025-26/hb/2015/) - Public safety funding 👍1

-## [SB 5820](/bill/2025-26/sb/5820/) - Concerning the responsibility of certain counties to include freight rail dependent use overlay as part of the transportation element of their comprehensive plan. 👍1
+## [SB 5820](/bill/2025-26/sb/5820/) - Concerning the responsibility of certain counties to include freight rail dependent use overlay as part of the transportation element of their comprehensive plan. 👍2
 * 👍 Eric Overholser
+* 👍 Councilmember Troy McCoy

 ## 2023-24

-### [SB 5820](/bill/2023-24/sb/5820/) - Concerning the responsibility of certain counties to include freight rail dependent use overlay as part of the transportation element of their comprehensive plan. 👍1
+### [SB 5820](/bill/2023-24/sb/5820/) - Concerning the responsibility of certain counties to include freight rail dependent use overlay as part of the transportation element of their comprehensive plan. 👍2
 * 👍 Eric Overholser
+* 👍 Councilmember Troy McCoy

 ### [HB 1006](/bill/2023-24/hb/1006/) - Drug testing equipment 👍1